NucleusEngineering/retrieval-aug-agent/README.md

 8. **Insert all variables into your .env file**

-9. **Run `pip install -r requirements. txt` to install all packages in your local or virtual environment**
+9. **Run `pip install -r requirements.txt` to install all packages in your local or virtual environment**

 10. **Execute `streamlit run main.py` to run the Frontend Demo**